Campos de Celtas

 Campos de Celtas, the Place

-Rias Baixas is the Atlantic region where most Albariño is grown and much of the region can be found pretty much right along the coast.
-Part of the DO, however, is further inland, up the valley of the River Minho, which actually forms the border between Spain and Portugal.
-This area is warmer, being away from the coast and sees better drained vineyards growing on hillsides
+Rias Baixas is the Atlantic region where most Albariño is grown and much of the region can be found right along the coast.
+Part of the DO, however, is further inland, up the valley of the River Miño, which marks the border between Spain and Portugal.
+This area is warmer, being away from the cooling influence of the Atlantic and vineyards are grown on south-facing hillsides.
+This gives excellent drainage leading to very ripe grapes.

 Vineyards and wines